Discover Heatmaps And Up Your e-Commerce Conversion Rate

 Pagely used CrazyEgg’s scroll map to identify that fewer than 25% of their visitors scrolled beyond 600px, which meant that a lot of the page was ignored.
 This led them to rethink the layout to ensure that visitors saw the most important information, by placing it at the top.

-In a similar way, E-commerce site owner Hans van Leersum built an online store not just focused on selling, but delivering an experience suited specifically to the customer and he increased his conversions by 11%.
+In a similar way, E-commerce site owner Hans van Leersum built an online store not just focused on selling.
+Also, they’re delivering an experience suited specifically to the customer and he increased his conversions by 11%.

 How the CTA performed after heatmapping?